Wednesday, September 26, 1984

 One could potentially mark September 14, 1984 as the date when Madonna became a superstar.
 Over the last year, she’d had three top twenty Billboard pop hits with “Holiday,” “Borderline,” and “Lucky Star.”
 However, the title track from her sophomore album launched her into the stratosphere.
 She premiered the song on the aforementioned date at the first MTV Video Music Awards.
 When she writhed on the floor in a wedding dress, the world took notice of her no-holds-barred sexuality.
 It was “one of the seminal moment in the history of MTV” SF and “one of the most iconic pop performances of all time.”
 WK

-Producer Nile Rodgers, best known for being in Chic (“Le Freak”), gave the song “a masterful pop sheen.”
-TC He didn’t want Madonna to record the song initially.
+Producer Nile Rodgers gave the song “a masterful pop sheen,” TC bring in bassist Bernard Edwards and drummer Tony Thompson, his bandmates from Chic (“Le Freak,” “Good Times”).
+Rodgers didn’t want Madonna to record the song initially.
 He didn’t think the title was, as he told the Los Angeles Times, “the all-time catch phrase.
 But after about four days I couldn’t get the song out of my head.”
 FB Audiences couldn’t get it out of their heads either.
-“Like a Virgin” became her first of 12 #1 songs on the Billboard Hot 100 and the biggest song of 1984.
-WHC Madonna became “an icon to a generation of emancipated women.”
+“Like a Virgin” became her first of twelve #1 songs on the Billboard Hot 100 and the biggest song of 1984.
+CPM Madonna became “an icon to a generation of emancipated women.”
 TC

 Resources: